 If you want to know how much electricity you’re using, you’ll need to consult your meter.
 Since your energy supplier will often send you bills based on estimates (unless you’ve got a smart meter), your meter is where you’ll want to go to get fully accurate usage data.
 But it’s not always obvious how you should interpret the various screens and dials that your meter might show you.
 We’re here to help

-This means that by using your electricity meter to check your energy usage, you can avoid being overcharged by your energy company.
+This means that by using your electricity meter to check your energy usage, you can avoid being overcharged by your energy supplier.
 For this reason it is extremely useful to be able to take correct meter readings.
 Luckily, taking meter readings on your electricity meter is easy and could save you a lot of money.

 There are a few different types of electricity meter out there.
 The way that you take your energy meter reading will depend upon which type of electricity meter you have.

 Standard Electric Meters

 Most people in the UK have standard electric meters, also known as electric mechanical meters.
 These meters work by using a revolving dial that turns according to the amount of energy that is used.
 In other words the more energy that is used, the more the dial will turn, displaying a higher figure.
 This dial will look similar to the mileage dial that you would find on a car dashboard.

 To take a reading from a electricity meter like this, all you need to do is read the black numbers from left to right.
 Sometimes a standard electric meter will display a set of red numbers.
 If this is the case with your meter, then ignore these numbers and just record the black ones.